cjdcordeiro/pebble-to-rock-workshop/B.How_to_build_a_rock/README.md

 # Instructions

-- There is already a sample `rockcraft.yaml` file in this folder.
+- There is already a sample `rockcraft.yaml` file and `src` code in this folder.
   - If for some reason you don't have it, then simply use the templated one from `rockcraft init`.

 - Pack the ROCK:

     ```bash
-    rockcraft -v
+    rockcraft pack -v
     ```

 - Choose a parts lifecycle `<stage>` and try to `--shell-after`: